February 10, 2021 @ 4:30 pm – 5:30 pm

 Sethe was born a slave and through a perilous journey escaped to Ohio.
 Eighteen years later, living in her own home with her daughter Denver in a post-Civil War America, Sethe is still not free.
 She is haunted, figuratively and literally, by her past.
 Just when things begin to change, potentially for the better, a mysterious teenager shows up on Sethe’s porch, calling herself by the one word Sethe could afford to put on her dead daughter’s tombstone…Beloved.
 Toni Morrison’s banned magic realism classic, Beloved (1987), is a powerful look at love, loss, freedom, good, and evil.

-As part of Delaware Humanities’ “Prohibited” initiative, the books for the 2021 Winter and Summer Book Clubs will be previously banned or frequently challenged books.
-This winter we will look at three classics and then this summer focus on modern literature.
+As part of Delaware Humanities’ “Prohibited” initiative, the books for the 2021 Summer Book Clubs will be previously banned or frequently challenged books.
+This summer will focus on modern literature.

-Everyone who attends all three Winter Book Club sessions will be entered into a raffle to win a Banned Books heat reactive mug
+Everyone who attends all three Summer Book Club sessions will be entered into a raffle to win a Banned Books pouch

 from Out of Print!